Sorry, you need to enable JavaScript to visit this website.

 The regulation requires a facility or establishment to prepare and submit an Odor Control Plan if it falls into one of six categories that are the most frequent sources of odor.

-1. Cannabis cultivation, processing, and dispensing operations;
+1. Cannabis cultivation, processing, and manufacturing operations;

 2. Certain types of painting operations, including autobody paint booths;